Root Canal Therapy

 Why is root canal therapy performed?

-If you experience any of these symptoms, the only options available to you are removal of the tooth or root canal therapy to save the tooth.
+If you experience any of these symptoms, the two options are removing the tooth or saving it with root canal therapy.

 After your Root Canal Visit